 Data Privacy Statement

-Data protection is of particularly high importance to our company.
-Generally, our website can be used without providing any personal data.
-However, if a person wishes to use special services of our company online, the processing of personal data may be necessary.
-If the processing of personal data is necessary and there is no legal basis for such a processing, we request the consent of the person concerned (the “data subject”) in general.
+Data protection is a top priority for our company.
+The use of our website is possible without any indication of personal data.
+However, if a person concerned wants to use certain services online, the processing of personal data could become necessary.
+If the processing of personal data is necessary and if there is no legal basis for such processing, we will generally obtain the consent of the person concerned.

-Our company has implemented numerous technical and organisational measures to ensure complete protection of the processed personal data as much as possible.
-However, internet-based data transmission may always involve security gaps so that absolute protection cannot be guaranteed.
+As the responsible party, our enterprise has implemented numerous technical and organisational measures to ensure the most complete protection of personal data processed.
+Nevertheless, internet-based data transmissions may be subject to security vulnerabilities so absolute protection cannot be guaranteed.

 1.1 Personal data

-“Data subject” means any identified or identifiable natural person of which personal data are processed by the person responsible for the processing (“controller”).
+Person concerned is any identified or identifiable natural person whose personal data are processed by the responsible party.

 1.4 Restriction of processing

-“Profiling” means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
+Profiling is any form of automated processing of personal data which involves the use of such personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects relating to that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or change of location.

-“Pseudonymisation” means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information.
-Such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.
+Pseudonymisation is the processing of personal data where the personal data can no longer be attributed to a specific person concerned without the addition of further information.
+This additional information is kept separately and is subject to technical and organisational measures, thus ensuring that the personal data cannot be attributed to an identified or identifiable natural person.

-“Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+Responsible party or person responsible for processing is the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.

-“Recipient” means a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.
-However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients.
+Recipient is a natural or legal person, public authority, agency or other body whose personal data are disclosed, regardless of being a third party.
+However, public authorities that may receive personal data in the context of a specific investigative task under Union or Member State law shall not be considered as recipients.

 1.10 Third party

-The controller within the meaning of the GDPR is:
+The responsible party within the meaning of the GDPR is:

 Caramba Chemie GmbH & Co.
 KG